EnGBA logo

 EnGBA

-A Game Boy Advance emulator built from scratch, focusing on accurate emulation and performance.
+A C++ Game Boy Advance emulator focusing on accurate emulation and modern architecture.

 April 2026